anil-52026/ReachInbox-Assignment/README.md

 ## Project Overview

-The ReachInbox Assignment is designed to simulate a mini version of the ReachInbox application.
+The ReachInbox Assignment is designed to simulate a mini version of the ReachInbox web-application.
 It includes:

-- **Login Page**: Users can log in with their credentials.
+- **Login Page**: Users can log in with their credentials with google signup authentication.
 - **Onebox Screen**: After logging in, users are redirected to the onebox screen, where they can view, reply to, and delete threads.
-- **Custom Text Editor**: A specialized text editor with custom buttons and functionality tailored for the ReachInbox platform.
+- **Custom Text Editor**: A specialized text editor with custom buttons and functionality tailored for the platform to reply for the threads.
 - **API Integrations**: Interaction with the backend through various API endpoints for managing onebox data and replies.

 ## Features